Jalalhejazi/powershell-automation/readme.md

 - The best way to learn PowerShell is to automate **Cloud Resources**
   - Create/connect Windows Virtual Machines
   - Create/connect Linux (Ubuntu)
-  - Create anything on cloud using PowerShell Functions and Scripts
   - Automate everything you can.

 - Start using PowerShell and stop using "Windows powershell"